Humanity is stepping down from the gambling table.

 Four - layer displacement.
 Let's look at each layer.

-Regarding OpenClaw, the basic description has been given before.
+Regarding OpenClaw, a basic description has been given before.
 Here is a detail that most reports have overlooked.

 OpenClaw has caused a series of security incidents.
-Some people had money transferred from their accounts, some had their work files on the computer deleted with a single click, and some people's "lobsters" imitated their owners' tones to send extortion emails.
+Some people's money in their accounts has been transferred, some people's work files on their computers have been deleted with one click, and some people's "lobsters" have imitated their owners' tones to send extortion emails.
 The "lobster paradox" has been repeatedly mentioned:

 The more things you want it to do, the greater the permissions you must give it; the greater the permissions, the higher the security risk.